jrh-dev/jrh-dev.github.io/_posts/2022-11-03-r_basics_data_processing.md

 ### Plotting the p-chart

 Having wrangled our data into the correct format we can now create the p-chart using the `ggplot2` package.
+Don't worry about the `ggplot2` syntax at this point, as it's a full topic in its own right.

 ```r
 library(ggplot2)